AkashShuklaGithub/zunzuna/README.md

 Notify user when to book uber to reach destination on time. :)

 ### How it works?
-- Get at the source (event.source), destination (event.destination), travel start time (event.travelStartTime) and email id (event.email) of an user event (event).
+- Get at the source (event.source), destination (event.destination), travel start time (event.startTravelAt) and email id (event.email) of an user event (event).
-- Fetch the total travel time (travelTime) to destination (destination) at this instance (event.requestAtTime).
+- Fetch the total travel time (travelTime) to destination (destination) at this instance (event.requestedAt).
 - Set the maximum travel time (maxTravelTime) to (travelTime + maxDeviationToTravelTime = 60 mins )
 - Set the maximum buffer time (maxBufferTime = 10 mins)
 - Set the maximum time for the uber to reach source (maxWaitingTime = 15 mins)